lupyuen/pinephone-mir/README.md

 chown clickpkg:clickpkg strace gtk run.sh
 ```

-Tap on File Manager icon on PinePhone.
+Tap on File Manager icon on PinePhone to start the `strace`

-Check Logview for the `strace` log.
+Check the `strace` log in Logviewer under `v0.7.5 filemanager`

 Or look at: